 You can also check out this roundup I created of 10 delicious keto fat bomb recipes for even more low-carb, high-fat inspiration!

-When you’ve made this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!
+When you’ve made this recipe, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 Keto Green Bean Casserole